Sampoerna Agro Tbk PT (Hutan Ketapang Industri PT)

 -

-The company has a commitment to increase food security for local communities.
+The company states a commitment to increasing food security for local communities.

 -